-As shown in Table 58, the Interrupt Discovery and Configuration Capability block defines the an optional mechanism to declare how many interrupt sources each HyperTransport technology function can generate and allows software to configure each interrupt independently.
+As shown in Table 62, the Interrupt Discovery and Configuration Capability block defines an optional mechanism to declare how many interrupt sources each HyperTransport function can generate and allows software to configure each interrupt independently.
 Each function can have its own capability block, facilitating a mapping of interrupts to functions.
 An alternative means of controlling interrupt generation is to implement a MSI or MSI-X capability, as defined in the PCI Local Bus Specification Revision 3.0, and a HyperTransport MSI Mapping capability, defined in Section 7.12.
 Existing software may not be able to use this mechanism, so an additional, alternative means of configuring interrupts (described in Appendix F.1.4) may be required for compatibility.
 Interrupts are described in Chapter 9.

-Table 58.
-Interrupt Discovery and Configuration Capability Block Definition
+Table 62.
+Interrupt Discovery y and Configuration Capability Block Definition meet up t Discover und Comigatation Cupublicy Diver Deminion

-31 24 23 16 15 8 7 0 )
+31 24 23 1 6 15 8 8 7 0

 Capability Type Index Capabilities Pointer Capability ID +00h

-Da taport +04h
+Dataport +04h

-- Capability ID is read-only 08h to indicate that this is a HyperTransport technology capability list item. - Capabilities Pointer is a read-only register pointing to the next item in the capability list, or 00h if this is the last item. - Interrupt Register Index selects the interrupt definition register to be accessed through the dataport defined below. - Capability Type is read-only 80h to indicate that this is an interrupt discovery and configuration block. - Interrupt Register Dataport provides read or write access to the interrupt definition register selected by the index defined above.
+- Capability ID is read-only 08h to indicate that this is a HyperTransport capability list item. - Capabilities Pointer is a read-only register pointing to the next item in the capability list, or 00h if this is the last item.

+- Interrupt Register Index selects the interrupt definition register to be accessed through the dataport defined below. - Capability Type is read-only 80h to indicate that this is an interrupt discovery and configuration block. - Interrupt Register Dataport provides read or write access to the interrupt definition register selected by the index defined above.
 This port should only be accessed as a whole doubleword.
 All indexes not listed are reserved and should read 0s.